By Maureen Shawn Kennedy, AJN editor-in-chief

 As at many meetings this past year, the Institute of Medicine’s Future of Nursing report figured prominently, with a track focused on interpretations and implementation of its recommendations.

-I asked Linda Burnes Bolton, chief nurse officer of Cedars Sinai Medical Center in […]
+I asked Linda Burnes Bolton, chief nurse officer of Cedars Sinai Medical […]